Mask on yourself

 Set your life in perfect order

-Before you criticize the world.
-Perfect.
-Start small, throw away what is cluttering your desk.
-Once you’ve organized your personal space, expand your efforts to your household, and then to other aspects of your life.
-As you help others under your care, you will likely gain a clearer understanding of why things are the way they are.
+Before you criticize the world — set your own house in order.
+Start small: throw away what’s cluttering your desk.
+Organize your space?
+Expand to your household, then other areas of life.
+As you help those in your care, you’ll understand why things are the way they are.

 Spoiler – because there is no other way everything can be the only way possible.
 The way things are.
 And maybe the world is not that bad after all.
 And it doesn’t require fixing.